Are Personal Injury Attorneys Worth Hiring?

 Compensatory damages also include lost earnings.
 The plaintiff’s paystubs and work schedule can easily demonstrate this.
 However, sometimes a person may be entitled to recover lost future income and an amount that represents the plaintiff’s diminished earning capacity.
 An injury has to be particularly severe and disabling to warrant a damages award for future losses.

 Damages awards also compensate the client for noneconomic harms such as pain and suffering and emotional distress.
 In wrongful death cases, the client may recover monetary damages that represent the emotional loss of losing a loved one.

 How Does Your Attorney Get Paid?

 Most personal injury attorneys are paid on a contingency fee basis, meaning they don’t get paid unless the client recovers some amount of money.
-Typically, a personal injury attorney charges about one-third of what their clients recover.

 Who Ultimately Pays?

 In the end, the average personal injury car accident case can be worth between $20,000 to $100,000 in medical expenses and lost earnings.
 The average consumer's car insurance might cover a driver’s liability for accidentally causing someone else’s bodily injury for somewhere between $30,000 and $100,000.
 If a claim applies to the defendant's homeowners or renter’s liability insurance policy, the insurance company could pay between $100,000 to $300,000 in damages.

 However, you can probably wave goodbye to your claim for pain and suffering or emotional distress damages during settlement negotiations with an insurance company.
 Also, if a plaintiff obtains a damages award, they may have to reimburse their insurance provider if they successfully received benefits for their injury.